celo-org/celo-threshold-bls-rs/crates/dkg-cli/README.md

 Optional arguments:
   -h, --help
-  -n, --node-url NODE-URL  the celo node's endpoint -p, --private-key PRIVATE-KEY
+  -n, --node-url NODE-URL  the RPC node's endpoint
+  -p, --private-key PRIVATE-KEY
-                           path to your celo private key (hint: use the `keygen` command to generate a new one if you don't have one)
+                           path to your private key (hint: use the `keygen` command to generate a new one if you don't have one)
   -c, --contract-address CONTRACT-ADDRESS
                            the DKG contract's address
 ```

 ## Using Docker

-A docker image of the CLI can be used instead via `docker run -ti kobigurk/celo-dkg`
+A docker image of the CLI can be used instead via `docker run -ti ghcr.io/m-kus/dkg-cli`

 NOTE: Docker is tricky to install on recent Fedora, but Podman works fine.
-The only changes needed are changing docker to podman, and adding a parameter to override SELinux for the mount: `podman run -ti --security-opt label=disable -v $PWD:/dkg kobigurk/celo-dkg`.
+The only changes needed are changing docker to podman, and adding a parameter to override SELinux for the mount: `podman run -ti --security-opt label=disable -v $PWD:/dkg ghcr.io/m-kus/dkg-cli`.